bodhwani/Machine-Learning/Lecture-1[Naive-Bayes]/README.md

 <br>
 For more information, refer to <a href="https://www.analyticsvidhya.com/blog/2015/09/naive-bayes-explained/">this link</a>

+### Project Description :

+We have emails from two persons.
+We are going to identify who will be the author of emails, using Naive Bayes Classification.
+So we have bunch of emails from person1 and same with person2 and we have predicted who is the author of an unseen email.

 ### Let's code
 Naive Bayes predictions in text classifier.
 This code will be using scikit-learn, so if you dont know sklearn, then no need to worry.
 You can learn and understand code at <a href="http://scikit-learn.org/">Sklearn Documentation</a>